ndeloof/lancelot-legacy/README.md

 It could also do some computation on parameters, for sample prevent reference to a container / image that is not included in end-user namespace, so one can't override system container images.

+### Filter accessible resources

+Proxy is attached to a single client and as such can easily track all resources (containers, images) this client has created on host.
+As a result we can block any attempt to access a container created by another user.
+For images, we have no way to check if user has legitimate access to an image, or this one has been pulled / built by another user with distinct credentials.
+So we have to try pulling from registry to check permissions.

 ### Internal details

 Lancelot uses [docker/docker/client](https://github.com/docker/docker/tree/master/client) to access the actual docker daemon.

-Server API implementation is moslty just copy/paste from [docker/docker/api/server](https://github.com/docker/docker/tree/master/api/server). as the [docker/docker/api/types](https://github.com/docker/docker/tree/master/api/types) package is used both by client and server, mapping data is trivial, but Lancelot do always create a new data struct to ensure we only allow parameter we explicitly want to support (aka white-list).
+Server API implementation is moslty just copy/paste from [docker/docker-ce/api/server](https://github.com/docker/docker-ce/blob/master/components/engine/api/server/router). as the [docker/docker-ce/api/types](https://github.com/docker/docker-ce/blob/master/components/engine/api/types) package is used both by client and server, mapping data is trivial, but Lancelot do always create a new data struct to ensure we only allow parameter we explicitly want to support (aka white-list).